Flash Briefing Skill Certification Checklist

 For text feeds

-For guidelines on how to create text that is suitable for text-to-speech (TTS), see Tips for Text-to-Speech (TTS) Content.
+For text feed guidelines, see Tips for Text-to-Speech (TTS) Content.

-- Verify that the feed is understandable when Alexa reads it.
+- Verify that each feed is clear when Alexa reads it.

-After you have submitted your flash briefing skill for certification, Certification appears in the Status column in the developer console.
-While your skill is being certified, you can't edit its configuration.
-If you need to stop the certification process, select your skill and then choose Withdraw from Certification.
+After you submit your Flash Briefing skill for certification, Certification appears in the Status column in the developer console.
+During certification review, you can't edit its configuration.
+To stop the certification process, select your skill and then choose Withdraw from Certification.

 After Amazon reviews your skill, you receive an email at the address associated with your developer account.

-- If your skill is certified, the email provides an estimate for when it will become available to end users.
+- If your skill is certified, the email provides an estimate of when the skill is expected to be released to end users.

-- If your skill is not certified, the email provides information about the issues you need to correct.
-You can make any necessary changes and then re-submit.
+- If your skill is not certified, the email recommends issues for you to correct.
+You can make the necessary changes, and then re-submit the skill.